-Citrus fruits are not just packed with a tangy and zesty flavor but they are also full of vitamins and other vital nutrients that are beneficial for your health.
-The following are the top reasons why citrus fruit must be incorporated into your diet.
+Citrus fruits are not just packed with a tangy and zesty flavor but are also full of vitamins and other vital nutrients that are beneficial for your health.
+The following are the top reasons why citrus fruit should be a welcome addition to your diet:

-- They are rich in vitamin C that is required to strengthen the immune system and fight against the common cold, flu, and other viruses.
+- Vitamin C. They are rich in vitamin C, which can help strengthen the immune system and fight against the common cold, flu, and other viruses.

-- They contain various plant compounds that serve as safe and all-natural antioxidants and anti-inflammatory agents.
+- Antioxidants.
+Citrus fruits contain various plant compounds that are safe and all-natural antioxidants and anti-inflammatory agents.

-- They are a good source of fiber.
-Fiber improves the digestive system, lowers bad cholesterol levels and helps in weight loss.
+- High-Fiber.
+They are a good source of fiber.
+Fiber improves the digestive system, lowers bad cholesterol levels, and can help with weight loss.

-- Citrus fruits contain various minerals which help in maintaining bone health and regulating the blood pressure as well as the blood sugar level.
+- Minerals.
+Citrus fruits contain various minerals that are said to help maintain bone health and regulate blood pressure and blood sugar level.

-- According to research, eating a sufficient amount of citrus fruits lowers the chances of cancer including stomach, pancreatic and esophageal
+- Cancer Prevention.
+According to research, eating a sufficient amount of citrus fruits may lower the chances of cancer, including stomach and esophageal

-Besides being packed with nutrients citrus fruits are extremely low in calories.
-So, if you are on a weight loss mission or crave fillers quite frequently, then eating citrus fruits is the ultimate way to satisfy your appetite.
+Besides being packed with nutrients, citrus fruits are extremely low in calories.
+So, if you are on a weight-loss mission or regularly crave fillers, eating citrus fruits is the ultimate way to satisfy your appetite.

 Main Types of Citrus Fruits